Here are 10 suggestions for quintessentially European things to see and do in the colder months.

 Slovakia offers high-quality skiing at affordable prices.
 Accommodation and food are reasonable too, and there’s a friendliness that’s missing from some of the snootier Alpine slopes.
 Jasná is the best Slovakian resort, with long descents flanked by snow-laden spruce trees, set in the ruggedly lovely Tatras Mountains.

-Tip: Flights direct to Slovakia can be pricey, so don’t make this your entry point to Europe.
+Top tip: Flights from the US direct to Slovakia can be pricey, so don’t make this your entry point to Europe.

-Hauntingly beautiful and rather weird, Venice’s Carnevale in February is a European highlight.
-Elaborate costumes and spooky masks bring the canal city’s colourful history to life.
-Costumed dances are pricey affairs, but you can have a ball enjoying the free events with a mask bought on the street, but be prepared for epic crowding.
+Hauntingly beautiful and rather weird, Venice’s Carnival in February is a European highlight.
+Elaborate costumes and spooky masks bring the canal city’s colorful history to life.
+Costumed dances are pricey affairs, but you can have a ball enjoying the free events with a mask bought on the street – just be prepared for epic crowding.

-Tip: Book accommodation ahead.
-Day-tripping in and out on a train will lower costs considerably.
+Top tip: Book accommodation well ahead.
+Day-tripping in and out on a train will considerably lower costs.